 - 30 percentof respondents are displeased with the privacy controls on Twitter and Google+, respectively.

-Companies can take a number of precautions to ensure that they don’t overstep their bounds when using customer information available via social media.
-Here are five steps for marketers to balance customers’ expectations for privacy with the availability of data for relevant marketing.
+Companies should take precautions to ensure that they don’t overstep their bounds when using customer information available via social media.
+The goal is for marketers to balance customers’ expectations for privacy with the availability of data for relevant marketing.

 Filed under: Internet Marketing